- My account

 Located on the second floor in Study Room 1, this is a dedicated phone line that connects to area services such as ADVOCAP, Salvation Army, St. Vincent de Paul, FDL Food Pantry, Solutions Center and more.

-There are two charging stations with a variety of connectors: one on the first floor near the fireplace and another on the second floor next to the light therapy lamp.
+There is a charging station with a variety of connectors on the second floor near the light therapy lamp.

 Computers and internet access